jlbradley1844/jlbradley1844.github.io/_posts/2024-06-02-ok-the-real-problem-with-men.md

 them for fighting as hard as they want is somehow unfit for them.

 I wish this were a straw man, but it isn't.
 Pick up any men's magazine and you'll see the glorification of such "real men."
-Depending on the audience, such men could be unreflective or profound; simple or educated; extremely well-dressed or not.
+Depending on the audience, the magazine will portray such men as unreflective or profound; simple or educated; extremely well-dressed or not.
 But the ideal they present is consistent: someone who courts and conquers whatever women they desire, pushes their way to the top, and finds a way to win.
-Much of this can be blamed on the unwritten agenda of all media, which is to sell ad space; much like their women's magazine counterpart, the editorial content is tilted toward attitudes that would make the readers feel they need the advertized products.
+Now, much of this can be blamed on the unspoken agenda of all media - sell ad space.
+Much like women's magazines, men's magazines are tilted toward showcasing viewpoints that would make the readers feel they need the advertized products.
 Yet it's obvious the readership is in some sense sympatico to these attitudes, or the magazines would never sell.
 The situation is, as you'd expect, far worse in the cesspool of social media, where charismatic yet insipid "men's rights" speakers glorify consumption, aggression and a host of baboon behaviors.

-Nor have religious leaders been much better; many churches have given into the temptation to grow their ministries by catering to these warrior-man notions.
-Perhaps no men's right book has been as influential within churches as the old evangelical favorite _Wild at Heart_.
+Nor have religious leaders been much better; many churches have given into the temptation to grow their ministries by catering to these Conan Barbarian warrior-man notions.
+Perhaps no men's  book has been as influential within churches as the old evangelical favorite _Wild at Heart_.
 This book posed that the Christian church as practiced had problems retaining men because it was feminizing in practice; that men were beings of action, incapable of the stillness and reflection and prayer, and that a real man was a conquering hero to his wife and feels empty if she cannot fight for her.
+Always fighting.

 And if you look at the "self-help" books targeted specifically at men - a narrow marketing segment if there ever was one - you'll generally find